Wilisimple4u/SteamScrape/README.md

 ![image](https://github.com/Wilisimple4u/SteamScrape/assets/112163287/5c06ab44-ddbf-44b8-94c6-5c757baada0f)

+#

+# About

-The idea was to at least make a code that could scrape infromation off of Steam's search finding games on discount.
+The project works with scrapeing infromation off of Steam's game search, that way I can have information on finding games on discount for example on my own website.

-Where I would then move that infromation to my own website.
+#

 # TODO